google/fully-homomorphic-encryption/transpiler/README.md

 take a long time (i.e., over an hour) when building the first time.
-Once the demo is running, a game of [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) will be playable, illustrating that the player's letter guesses and game progress are is unknown to the server.
+Once the demo is running, a game of [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) will be playable, illustrating that the player's letter guesses and game progress are unknown to the server.

 ### Transpiling your code